MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/fsys_replace.png">
 </kbd>

-When the checkbox is activated, it will prompt an open file dialog, allowing you to select and open the new Fsys region file.
-If you wish to choose a different file, you can click the 'Change File' button to open the file dialog again.
+When the checkbox is activated, an open file dialog will be prompted, enabling the selection and opening of the new Fsys Store.
+If you want to choose a different file, simply click the 'Change File' button to reopen the file dialog.

 The application will verify the new Fsys Store, if CRC masking is require this will be done automatically at build time.